-Strategic Risk - the business could fail if Management make poor strategic decisions, if decisions are not well executed, or if the strategy does not effectively respond to changes in the external environment.
+Strategic Risk - the business could fail if Management makes poor strategic decisions, if decisions are not well executed, or if the strategy does not effectively respond to changes in the external environment.

-Credit Risk - there is a risk that customers to whom we have loaned money will default on their contractual obligations to Atom giving rise to financial losses.
+Credit Risk - there is a risk that customers to whom Atom has loaned money will default on their contractual obligations to Atom giving rise to financial losses.